cellml/cellml-specification/src/reference/informative/informB12_math4.rst

       <cn cellml:units="dimensionless">3.14159e+03</cn> <!-- Scientific or e-notation is permitted. -->

-    Please note that the units name specified must refer to a :code:`units` element that exists in the :code:`model` element, or be one from the :ref:`Built-in Units<table_built_in_units>` table.
+    Please note that the units name specified must refer to a :code:`units` element that exists in the :code:`model` element, or be one from :ref:`Table 2.1: Built-in units<table_built_in_units>`.

     .. code-block:: xml